T-3DGS: Removing Transient Objects for 3D Scene Reconstruction: More Qualitative Comparisons

 \section{More Qualitative Comparisons}

-For qualitative comparison, we compare our method to SpotLessSplats~\cite{sabour2024spotlesssplats} and Robust3DGS~\cite{ungermann2024robust}.
-We provide corresponding renderings for the masks shown in the main paper in Sec.
-4.2.
-Fig.~\ref{fig:vis_onthego_renders} and~\ref{fig:vis_onthego_test_renders} show reconstructions of several scenes from the \textit{On-the-go} dataset on training and testing frames, respectively.
+For qualitative comparison, we evaluate our method against SpotLessSplats~\cite{sabour2024spotlesssplats}, Robust3DGS~\cite{ungermann2024robust}, and WildGaussians~\cite{kulhanek2024wildgaussians}.
+We provide corresponding renderings for the masks shown in the main paper in Sec.~4.2.
+Fig.~\ref{fig:vis_onthego_renders} and~\ref{fig:vis_onthego_test_renders} show reconstructions of several scenes from the \emph{On-the-go} dataset on training and testing frames, respectively.
 Currently, most methods can produce fairly good reconstructions and avoid significant artifacts, so generally, most methods produce fairly similar results (at least in the absence of semi-transient objects and other adversarial cases).
-However, it is notable that compared to other residual-based methods, we avoid misclassifying high-frequency details and similar objects.
-This improvement can be attributed to our consistency loss term.
+Notably, compared to other residual-based methods, we avoid misclassifying high-frequency details and similar objects.